 Light or Dark?

 Once you decide if your sofa will be an accent or neutral color, you'll need to decide if your sofa will be light or dark.
 Your floor color has a big effect on choosing the right sofa color.
 If you're considering a potential sofa sitting on your floor, will it float on a sea of dark wood flooring or carpet or will it blend into it?
 Since a sofa is traditionally large and upholstered, and most fabric absorbs light, it can darken a room considerably.

 A light-colored sofa has different challenges from a dark one.
 The biggest challenge of a light sofa is staining and wear.
 Before selecting a white or light sofa consider how the room is being used now, not how you hope it will be used.
-If your dog is like mine and believes that a sofa is just another large dog bed, then you would probably not want to put a white sofa in your living room without some serious retraining.
+If your dog loves to lie on the couch, then you would probably not want to put a white sofa in your living room without some serious retraining.
 If your sofa will be used by kids and pets, and you still love the idea of a light sofa, then washable slipcovers are a stylish compromise.Continue to 3 of 4 below.

 03 of 04